UsabilityEngineering/ux-journal-nrakocevic/j01/README.md

 ![timer set](https://github.com/user-attachments/assets/d8de9492-73c5-408b-9349-92386e77e988)

 I went to set a timer like I would before and sure enough, it worked.
 What is chiefly different, though, is that it is missing what time it will be done and an apparent option to cancel the timer.
-My intention was set and forget, so those change did not matter much at that moment.
+My intention was set and forget, so those changes did not matter much at that moment.
 However, I did notice the timer I just set showed up below "Recents".
-This was an **efficient** addition as it made it unncessary to manually enter the time again, reducing what I needed to do without sacrificing completeness.
+This was an **efficient** addition as it made it unnecessary to manually enter the time again, reducing what I needed to do without sacrificing completeness.
 I made a mental note of it and went to do other things.
 Four minutes and thirty seconds later, the timer went off, so I rushed to flip over the steak.
 While I was preoccupied with the steak and my phone went to sleep, the timer stopped going off.
 This change was very **satisfying** as I did not have to hear the alarm specifically designed to make a user aware of an urgent thing while I addressed said urgent thing.

 ![image](https://github.com/user-attachments/assets/9ee86674-1055-4d71-9732-c381d3e14b08)